m5c/EthereumGuide/ethereum-guide.md

 *Everything you need to know any many more code examples [here](https://web3j.readthedocs.io/en/latest/smart_contracts.html)*

 A smart contract is a program that resides in the blockchain.
-We therefore hold strong guarantees for its integrity and can trust into the correctness of its computations..
+We therefore hold strong guarantees for its integrity and can trust into the correctness of generated outputs.

+*Note: "Correctness" applies from a security point of view, not a semantic.
+We stipulate that computed values correlate to the program code of a smart contract.
+However this does not mean the actual code is prone to errors.*

 ### Transactions